-Key Executives Profiles Tomas I. Alcantara Chairman and President Holds various managing and operating position in the Alcantara group Former Undersecretary of Department of Trade and Industry Former Managing Head of the Board of Investments Former President of the Manila Economic &amp; Cultural Office MBA from Columbia University Attended Advanced Management Program at Harvard Business School Edita I. Alcantara Director and Treasurer Holds various positions or directorships in Alcantara Group, Philippine Business for the Environment, Miriam College, and Philippine Wood Producers Association MBA from Boston College
+Key Executives Profiles Nicasio I. Alcantara Chairman and President Holds various managing and operating position in the Alcantara group Former Chairman and CEO in Petron Corporation MBA from Sta.
+Clara University, California, USA Editha I. Alcantara Director, Vice-Chairman and Treasurer Holds various positions or directorships in Alcantara Group, Philippine Business for the Environment, Miriam College, and Philippine Wood Producers Association

-Tirso Santillan, Jr. Executive Vice President Over 20 years of experience in the power industry and has been with ACR since 1995 Overall head for the power division and oversees existing projects and new investments Previously worked with the First Pacific Group and with Clark Development Corp.
-Bachelor of Arts degree in Engineering and Masters in Business Management from Ateneo de Manila University --- ---
+MBA from Boston College Tirso Santillan, Jr. Executive Vice President Over 20 years of experience in the power industry and has been with ACR since 1995 Overall head for the power division and oversees existing projects and new investments Previously worked with the First Pacific Group and with Clark Development Corp.
+Bachelor of Arts degree in Engineering and Masters in Business Management from Ateneo de Manila University